phatina/python-lmiwbem/doc/src/usage.rst

 Indication Listener
 -------------------

-This section briefly describes, how to create :py:class:`.CIMIndicationListener` and start listening for incoming indications.
+This section briefly describes how to create :py:class:`.CIMIndicationListener` and start listening for incoming indications.

 .. code-block:: python